-If you’re starting a new weightlifting regimen, your body may be a bit confused.
+If you’re starting a new weightlifting program, the workout will confuse your body.
 Expect mild soreness and fatigue after your first sessions.

 Keep an eye out for signs you’re doing too much.
 Your body will alert you if you’re overworking or lifting too much weight.
 These signs include: